iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 2 reviews"/>
 </p>

+> It would be cool if it actually checked.
+I've updated every time in hopes it would work, but it doesn't.
+Its a good idea, just not very well executed.
+Deleting now.
+After months and months of use and waiting for it to work right, it just doesn't.<br> :date: __2021-02-20 16:10:44__

 > I am becoming increasingly disappointed with this app.
 It hasn't checked exposure since January 5th 2021, that's over 5 weeks ago.
 Seems a pointless app.
-I have been opening the app almost daily.<br> :date: __2021-02-12 23:49:49__
+I have been opening the app almost daily.
+And yes, it is the latest update according to the app store and it is on the do not sleep list.
+Even today, Feb 15th, the last exposure check was Jan 5th.<br> :date: __2021-02-15 14:25:51__

 > Was good in the beginning when the app first into being, but has gotten slack.
 On the main page of the app it just has that I was last notified on the 6th January 2021, and has not changed since.
 Thinking of deleting the app because it seems that you can't trust anyone these days.
 Sacrificed my 2020 year, and maybe more to come, to take care of my father by myself, no other family or friends and would like to know if I have been exposed.
 May have to sacrifice my life and go back to work soon.<br> :date: __2021-02-09 03:10:27__